Terabuck/osimis-webviewer-plugin/README.md

 ## Contact & Bug/Feedback Report

 Any question/feedback/bug report are well appreciated.
-You may send them by mail to osimis' support at `support@osimis.io`.
+You may report them on the [Orthanc Users Group](https://groups.google.com/forum/#!forum/orthanc-users).

 The full bug/feedback report procedure is available in the `procedures/report-bug-or-feedback.md` file.